dchang16/kik-ideahub/README.md

 kik-ideahub
 ===========

-Idea Hub

-Clone to your desktop, and navigate to kik-ideahub folder.
-Open up node.js command prompt, type in node app
-Open up your favourite browser, and type in localhost:3000
+Idea Hub is a social media platform for University students to collaborate and contribute ideas to a hub.